upsun/vinego/readme.md

       enable:
          - vinego

    linters-settings:
       custom:
          vinego:
             path: "/custom_linters/vinego.so"
             description: "Vinego linters"
    ```

 1. For optional linters, enable them in a `.vinego.yaml` in the same directory as `.golangci.json`.
 For details see the per-linter explanations above.

-1. Run the linters with `docker run --rm -t -v $PWD:/mnt -w /mnt vinego /bin/golangci-lint run -v`.
+1. Run the linters with `docker run --rm --volume $PWD:/mnt --workdir /mnt vinego /bin/golangci-lint run --verbose`.
 You should see `vinego` listed in the output.